windshetty/mcp-labs/README.md

 - ✅ Lightweight MCP Server using `FastMCP`
 - ✅ BMI calculation exposed as a tool
-- ✅ OpenAI GPT-4o model used to intelligently select tools and arguments
+- ✅ [Not used anymore] OpenAI GPT-4o model used to intelligently select tools and arguments
+- ✅ Ollama with llama3.2 model used to intelligently select tools and arguments
 - ✅ STDIO-based client-server communication
+- ✅ streamable-http based client-server communication
 - ✅ JSON-based tool calling flow using natural language